 8.1 The quorum at any Annual General Meeting or Extraordinary General Meeting shall be 50 per cent of the Member Club Associations entitled to be present.

 8.2 Member Club Associations shall not be entitled to be present (or to vote) if they are subject for suspension from the League pursuant to Rule 5.10.

 8.3 Club Associations can only be represented by members of that Association (or a parent/legal guardian of a member under the age of 18 who is authorized to attend by that Club Association).

 9.1 Nominations for individuals to serve on the Management Committee shall be sent to the Hon.
 Secretary at least 14 days prior to the Annual General Meeting.

-11.1 The subscription for each season shall be decided at the Management Meeting immediately prior to the Annual General Meeting.
-The subscription (and any ‘equalisation’ payments required pursuant to Rule 12.8 and any fines due in respect of the previous Year of Competition) shall be paid to the Hon.
-Treasurer not later than 31st January in the Year of Competition to which the subscription relates.
-Failure to pay the annual subscription (or any equalization and/or fines relating to the previous Year of Competition) by the due date may result in a fine of £100.00 (notwithstanding suspension pursuant to Rule 5.10 may also be applied), unless a referral has been made in relation to the amount of the subscription (or equalization or fines) in accordance with Rule 22.
+11.1 The subscription for each season shall be decided at the Management Committee Meeting immediately prior to the Annual General Meeting.
+The subscription (and any ‘equalisation’ payments required pursuant to Rule 12.8 and any fines due in respect of the previous Year of Competition) shall be paid to the Finance Officer not later than 31st January in the Year of Competition to which the subscription relates.
+Failure to pay the annual subscription (or any equalization and/or fines relating to the previous Year of Competition) by the due date shall result in a fine of £100.00 (notwithstanding suspension pursuant to Rule 5.10 may also be applied), unless a referral has been made in relation to the amount of the subscription (or equalization or fines) in accordance with Rule 22.

 12.1 The Competition shall be conducted annually on a home & away basis and will be completed before 31st October in the year of competition.
-An extension of the playing season may granted in extenuating circumstances at the discretion of the Hon.
-Secretary and Hon.
-Match Secretary.
+An extension of the playing season may granted in extenuating circumstances at the discretion of the Management Committee.

 12.2 Each Member Club Association shall be responsible for their own travelling expenses.